 Rosters will be updated in late January and early September after new semester recruitments conclude.

-BIO: Matthew is a freshman at the University of Oklahoma, majoring in Meteorology with minors in both Music and Mathematics.
+BIO: Matthew is majoring in Meteorology with a minor in Mathematics.
 Initially only seeing streaming as a distant dream, he quickly took to the OU Esports community and Stream Team where he was able to stream on a platform where he didn’t have to worry about judgement.
 He accredits streaming to the surge of confidence he gained upon entering university.
 Matthew has been gaming since before he could even speak, starting with Pokémon Yellow and gradually evolving his tastes over time.
 Growing up, he played a variety of different handhelds and consoles, though he largely remained a Nintendo fan.
-His main method of gaming nowadays is PC, though he enjoys his Switch and 3DS all the same.
+His main method of gaming nowadays is PC, though he enjoys his consoles all the same.
 Additionally, he enjoys tabletop RPGs, such as Dungeons & Dragons.
-He is affiliated with several organizations throughout campus, assuring he keeps himself busy.
+He is affiliated with several organizations throughout campus, including serving as President of the Tabletop RPG Club, assuring he keeps himself busy.
 Though not looking to participate in any professional competitive scenes, Matthew enjoys watching pros play games and enjoys local friend-to-friend competition.
 He is very passionate about his interests, and he constantly strives to see all the exciting things that life has in store going forward.

 Streaming Entertainment Director